PixelArena: A benchmark for Pixel-Precision Visual Intelligence: Analysis

-Even though we do not intend to use \glspl{mllm} to compete with the specialized computer vision model (\eg, \acrshort{segface}), we present the result in which \acrshort{segface} achieved the highest F1 score $0.9539$, while \acrshort{geminipro} achieved $0.6906$ in Fig.~\ref{fig:segface-gemini}.
-We find that these two masks are visually very similar, but the scores have a significant gap, which suggests that we need a new metric for segmentation tasks.
+Although we do not intend to use \glspl{omm} to compete with the specialized computer vision model (\eg, \acrshort{segface}), we present the result in which \acrshort{segface} achieved the highest F1 score $0.9539$, while \acrshort{geminipro} achieved $0.6906$ in Fig.~\ref{fig:segface-gemini}.
+We find that these two masks are visually very similar, while the scores have a significant gap.